davidrg/zxweather/doc/interim_install_notes.md

 </Location>
 ```

-To support WebSockets in the server application.
+To support live updates in the web interface (and in the desktop interface over the internet) the server application is required.
 Make sure the requirements listed in its requirements.txt file (/opt/zxweather/server/requirements.txt) are installed.
 Copy /opt/zxweather/server/config.cfg.sample to /etc/zxweather/server.cfg and customise it as necessary.
 Then install the systemd unit file (/opt/zxweather/server/systemd.service) to start and run the websocket endpoint server.
 Make sure you update the web interfaces config file to tell it the hostname and ports the server is listening on.

-The procedure for installing the other backend servics built using twisted is much the same.
+The procedure for installing the other backend services built using twisted is much the same.

 To build the desktop app you'll need the following installed:
    - A Qt SDK installed.
 Some recent release like 5.12 is probably a good choice but it should work with any release from 4.8 to 5.13.